 When is the best time to practice?

 You may wonder when is the best time to practice Yin yoga?
 You will benefit from practicing yin yoga at different times of the day, or indeed year.
 Morning is a good time, when the muscles are colder, as it means that our connective tissues are more likely to be worked.
 However, it is also good to practice Yin on an evening, when we can start to relax and calm down before sleep.
 Yin is an ideal style of yoga to bring relaxation to the mind and body if you live a hectic lifestyle.

 Balance for health

 At La Crisalida, we believe in a balanced approach to life.
-So our Yin classes balance the more active Vinyassa classes.
-If you prefer the more dynamic Vinyassa classes, maybe consider taking one Yin class a week, to gain some balance in your yoga practice and to start to allow your body (and mind) to slow down.
+So our Yin classes balance the more active Vinyasa classes.
+If you prefer the more dynamic Vinyasa classes, maybe consider taking one Yin class a week, to gain some balance in your yoga practice and to start to allow your body (and mind) to slow down.
 A balanced approach to our yoga practice can influence a more balanced approach to our life, and ultimately to better health!

 Read more about La Crisalida yoga retreats in Spain here.

 - Lisa is one of the founders of La Crisalida Retreats.
 She is an Epidemiologist, therapeutic hatha and yin yoga teacher and also teaches mindfulness meditation.
 Lisa has studied NLP and hypnosis, as well as nutrition (she designs the menus).